 Housing costs in Richmond are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Richmond isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Richmond are a mix of both white- and blue-collar jobs.
+Richmond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Richmond is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Richmond who work in office and administrative support (11.33%), sales jobs (9.51%), and maintenance occupations (8.98%).
+There are especially a lot of people living in Richmond who work in office and administrative support (12.03%), sales jobs (9.65%), and maintenance occupations (8.84%).

 Although the majority of commuting trips in the city are by private automobile, Richmond is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Richmond area by reducing both traffic and air pollution.

-The percentage of people in Richmond who are college-educated is somewhat higher than the average US community of 21.84%: 25.65% of adults in Richmond have at least a bachelor's degree.
+The overall education level of Richmond is somewhat higher than in the average US city of 21.84%: 25.70% of adults 25 and older in the city have at least a bachelor's degree.

 Richmond is an extremely ethnically-diverse city.
 The people who call Richmond home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Richmond residents report their race to be White, followed by Black or African-American.
-Richmond also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.59% of the city’s residents.
+People of Hispanic or Latino origin are the most prevalent group in Richmond, accounting for 40.61% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Richmond residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Richmond include Irish, English, Italian, and African.

 The most common language spoken in Richmond is English.
 Other important languages spoken here include Spanish and Chinese.